Hoon, Derbyshire: Community and leisure

 Primarily rural and agricultural means there are no publicly accessible amenities within the parish.
-Any basic needs require a visit to nearby villages of Hatton, Hilton or Tutbury.
+Any basic needs require a visit to the nearby villages of Hatton, Hilton or Tutbury.

-Hoon Hay Lake is a small still water fishery of about 6 acres close to Hoon Hay Manor.
+Hoon Hay Lake is a small still water fishery of about 6 acres close to Hoon Hay manor.
 It is managed by a local angling club.

 Landmarks

 Listed sites

-There is one residential location of architectural merit throughout the parish with statutory listed status at Grade II, Hoon Ridge, it was built in 1907.
+There is one residential location of architectural merit throughout the parish with statutory listed status at Grade II, Hoon Ridge, it was built in 1907 as an Arts & Crafts styled mansion, designed by the architect George Morley Eaton, a follower of Sir Edwin Lutyens.

 Scheduled monument

-Hoon Mount is the location of a tumulus which has protected designation on it.
+Hoon Mount is the location of a tumulus which has protected status.
 There is a path from the hamlet that leads to it, which has a triangulation pillar on top built in 1939, with a commemorative plaque installed in 2001.

 Tourism

 The Salt Brook Heritage Trail runs through the south of the parish from Marston on Dove to Hatton and round the perimeter of the Nestle plant, highlighting the legacy of the local area with sculptures and history boards, it was opened in 2018.
 The National Cycling Network Route 549 follows the same path.